nasoym/redtask/README.md

 # RedTask

-This repository contains a command line tool which can interact with redmine issues.
+This repository contains a bash command line tool which can interact with the redmine API, in order to create and modify issues.

+In order to run this tool please install [jq](http://stedolan.github.io/jq/)

 ## Usage